econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 where $\omega_i$ is the weight of each moment in the objective function, representing the relative importance of each moment in the estimation process.
 For example, we might be more interested in matching the median wealth than the median portfolio share, so we would assign a higher weight to the former.

-%% MNW: I do not understand what this means: "aggregate age data can be noisy and subject to selection bias and measurement error".
-That entire sentence is confusing.
-What's the source of selection bias?

 For our exercise, we are interested in matching the median wealth to income ratios throughout the life-cycle, and the median portfolio share of risky assets after retirement.
 Because aggregate age data can be noisy and subject to selection bias and measurement error, we will aggregate the data into 5-year age bins to smooth out the noise and reduce the impact of selection bias.
 Starting at age 25, we calculate the median wealth-to-income ratio as follows: Wealth is defined as the sum of all assets and liabilities, including financial assets, housing, vehicles, and debt.